jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 |----------------|----------|--------|
 | `BoolFlag` | `False` | `store_true`|

-retry download of maintenance files (bunkr).
+Retry download of maintenance files (bunkr).
 Requires files to be hashed

 ***

+## Overview

 Bool arguments like options within `Download Options`, `Ignore Options`, `Runtime Options`, etc. can be prefixed with `--no-` to negate them.
 Ex: `--no-auto-dedupe` will disable auto dedupe, overriding whatever the config option was set to.